grafana/plugin-tools/docusaurus/docs/create-a-plugin/extend-a-plugin/nested-plugins.md

 ## How to add a nested plugin to an app plugin

-1. Generate the nested plugin:
+1. Create a new plugin that will become the nested plugin:

    :::important